I would like to plot my GPS logs from my last cycling trip.

 Obviously, you’ll need some kind of source data to start with.
 I keep all my logs as a GPX file but you can use whatever format you like as you’ll have to parse it never the less.
 You can use the cross-platform open source tool GPSBabel to convert between different formats.

 Secondly, we also need some kind of rendering library.
 I went with gnuplot as there is a Ruby binding for that one, more on this later.
 You’ll need to install gnuplot if you don’t have it yet.

 The gnuplot program expects tabular data in a tab separated format so our first step is to convert our source document to a gnuplot readable format.
 For this I parse the GPX file with Nokogiri (an XML parser):

 It loads the GPX source file (which is an XML document after all) and extracts all the coordinates with XPath.
 We now have two arrays, one with the latitudes an the other with the longitudes.

 We can now pass our 2 data sets to gnuplot.
 It has no notion of spatial data so it will just link the points.
 Therefore we’ll need to tell gnuplot to use the same scale on both the X and Y-axis or our plotted path will be distorted (gnuplot tries to auto scale it by default).

 Got it?
 That’s the basic stuff, you can now play around with the gnuplot options to change colors, add a grid, change the line widths, etc.

-gnuplot is a graphing library, it's great in drawing all kinds of graphs... it's not that great in rendering spatial data.
-If you know a better way to plot coordinates please leave a comment.
+gnuplot is a graphing library, it’s great in drawing all kinds of graphs.
+It’s not that great in rendering spatial data.
+Please, let me know if you know a better way to plot coordinates.